 As young riders progress and are able to ride for longer or tackle rougher trails, a suspension fork can certainly come in handy to help smooth out the ride.
 If your child’s arms or shoulders are getting tired during longer rides, it’s likely time to move up to a suspension fork.
 Sore hands (even when wearing gloves) is another indicator that it’s time.

-Considering the woom OFF is designed for cross country riding, keep in mind that while adding a suspension fork will help smooth out roots and rocks along the way, it will NOT turn the bike into an all-mountain bike capable of tackling aggressive drops and jumps.
+Considering the woom OFF is designed for cross country riding, keep in mind that while adding a suspension fork will help smooth out roots and rocks along the way, it will NOT turn the bike into an all-mountain bike that excels at tackling aggressive drops and jumps.
 A more robust bike with a slacker headtube, such as the Prevelo Zulu, would be a better fit.

 woom OFF Performance